 - host a camp at Frances Lake where cultural activities take place.

-Public Service Alliance of Canada's (PSAC) Whitehorse and Dawson City Regional Women’s Committees (RWC)
+Public Service Alliance of Canada's (PSAC) Whitehorse Regional Women’s Committee (RWC)

 These committees provide advice and advocacy on regional concerns of women represented by the union.